Author of Off the Clock, 168 Hours: You Have More Time Than You Think and I Know How She Does It

 About Laura Vanderkam

-Laura Vanderkam, a Philadelphia-area journalist, in an expert on time management who shares her techniques for getting the most out of each day to audiences of busy people everywhere.
-She’s written numerous books on the subject of productivity, including 168 Hours: You Have More Time Than You Think (Portfolio, 2010), and What the Most Successful People Do Before Breakfast (Portfolio, 2013).
-She is also the author of I Know How She Does It: How Successful Women Make the Most of Their Time (Portfolio, 2015), which is a time diary study of 1000 days in the lives of professional women and their families.
+Laura Vanderkam is an expert on time management who shares her techniques for getting the most out of each day with audiences of busy people everywhere.
+She’s written numerous books on the subject of productivity, including 168 Hours: You Have More Time Than You Think, What the Most Successful People Do Before Breakfast, and Off the Clock.
+She is also the author of I Know How She Does It: How Successful Women Make the Most of Their Time, which is a time diary study of 1000 days in the lives of professional women and their families.

 Her latest book, Juliet’s School of Possibilities, brings Vanderkam’s invaluable lessons on productivity and time management to a new audience in the form of a fable.
 Laura’s work has appeared in publications including The New York Times, The Wall Street Journal, USA Today, City Journal, Fortune, and Fast Company.